teddy bear Parenting & Family See also:

 Baby-Proofing Your Home - See Childproofing links, below.

 Books & Babies - This site suggest activities to help you share the joy of books and reading with your child during the early stages of growing, newborn through toddler (1998, Mid-Hudson Library System).
 The Reading 101 guide for parents of pre-K - 2nd graders explains how you can help your children grow as readers, writers, and learners (2020, National Education Association).
 Reading Is Fundamental: Literacy Central for Parents includes reading activities and related resources.
 There's a Literacy Tracker Tool [NOTE: Registration required to use Literacy Tracker] to track your child's progress in reading development (non-profit organization).
 Starfall: Learn to Read [Paid membership required for full access] AUDIO INTERACTIVE offers free animated lessons designed to inspire a love of reading and writing.
 Useful for Pre-Kindergarten through second grade; suitable for home-schooling.
 Best viewed with a broadband (cable or DSL) internet connection (Starfall.com, publisher of curriculum products, books, and related materials).
-See also Shining Stars: How Parents Can Help Their Children Learn to Read (Pre-school through Grade 3; National Institute for Literacy), and Children's & Teens' Books and Reading.
+See also Shining Stars: How Parents Can Help Their Children Learn to Read (Pre-school through Grade 3; National Institute for Literacy), and our Children's & Teens' Books and Reading links.
 And of course, you & your children can enjoy Baby Time (up to 2 years), Toddler Time (ages 2 - 3 years), or bilingual story times at the South Plainfield Library!

 Breastfeeding - See Breastfeeding links.